-In practice, the Shariah Advisory Council of Bank Negara Malaysia ('SAC') considers compensation for late payment (ta'widh) as sharia-compliant based on the saying of the Prophet Muhammad that '[p]rocrastination (delay) in repaying debts by a wealthy person is injustice'.
-The SAC thus considers ta'widh to be 'compensation [for] actual loss' suffered'.
-Banks may charge ta'widh and retain its proceeds in the context of financial transactions, which must be calculated (for defaults after maturity date) at 'not ... more than the prevailing daily overnight Islamic Interbank Money Market rate on the outstanding balance (outstanding principal and accrued profit)'.
-In addition, gharamah may be charged provided the combined ta'widh and gharamah do not exceed 10% of the outstanding amount.
+to be 'compensation [for] actual losses suffered'.
+119 Banks may charge ta'widh and retain its proceeds in the context of financial transactions, 120 which must be calculated (for defaults after maturity date) at 'not ... more than the prevailing daily overnight Islamic Interbank Money Market rate on the outstanding balance (outstanding principal and accrued profit)'.
+121 In addition, gharamah may be charged provided the combined ta'widh and gharamah do not exceed 10% of the outstanding amount.
+122

-The SAC also accepts the legitimacy of ta'widh upon arbitration or judgment debts, stipulating a court may impose a late payment charge from judgment date to the date judgment debt is settled 'at the rate provided by the court rules', provided however, that ta'widh and gharamah are observed.
-Ta'widh for late payment of judgment debt 'shall be based on the daily overnight Islamic Interbank rate as stated in the website of Islamic Interbank Money Market ... fixed on the date when ... judgment was made and calculated monthly based on a daily rest basis'.
-The judgment creditor is only entitled to receive ta'widh, thus if the late payment penalty imposed by the court is greater than ta'widh, any excess is gharamah and must be 'channelled to charitable bodies'.
-Late payment charges must not
+The SAC also accepts the legitimacy of ta'widh upon arbitration or judgment debts, stipulating a court may impose a late payment charge from judgment date to the date judgment debt is settled 'at the rate provided by the court rules', provided however, that ta'widh and gharamah are observed.123 Ta'widh for late payment of judgment debt 'shall be based on the daily overnight Islamic Interbank rate as stated in the website of Islamic Interbank Money Market ... fixed on the date when ... judgment was made and calculated monthly based on a daily rest basis'.124 The judgment creditor is only entitled to receive ta'widh, thus if the late payment penalty imposed by the court is greater than ta'widh, any excess is gharamah and must be 'channelled to charitable bodies'.125 Late payment charges must not exceed the outstanding principal, and must be calculated only on the outstanding principal before any pre-judgment late payment charges.126